CIFF2026 - DANIEL O'CONNELL: THE EMANCIPATOR

 Screening generously sponsored by Andrew Clarke & Chip Sherrill

 Written and directed by multi-award-winning filmmaker Ruán Magan and narrated by Domhnall Gleeson, this documentary celebrates the life and legacy of Daniel O’Connell.
 Marking the 250th anniversary of his birth, the film reveals how his campaigns reshaped Ireland’s political and cultural landscape—positioning O’Connell as a model for later figures, including Frederick Douglass, Mahatma Gandhi, and Martin Luther King Jr. In his time, O’Connell was renowned across the world as a visionary statesman, reformer, and champion of human rights.
 Known as The Liberator and The Emancipator, O’Connell dedicated his life to the struggle towards achieving Catholic Emancipation, pioneering non-violent mass political mobilization, and inspiring democratic movements around the world.
-Featuring newly uncovered archival material, the film traces O’Connell’s journey from a young Catholic living under the oppression of British rule, to his rise as a lawyer and global advocate for justice.
+Featuring newly uncovered archival material, the film traces O’Connell’s journey from a young Catholic living under the oppression of British rule to his rise as a lawyer and global advocate for justice.

 🎟 For further information regarding bookings: